 FIX: Disable Sticky Corners/Edges in Windows 10

-Windows 10 brought a lot of changes to the world of Windows Most of these went over quite well with Windows users, but some did not.
-One of the changes that users REALLY didn’t appreciate is the fact that Microsoft decided to take the option to turn sticky corners off when using more than one monitor off away from Windows 10 users.
-The option was previous present in Windows 7, Windows 8 and Windows 8.1, and almost every single Windows user who used more than one monitor loved this feature as sticky corners can be quite annoying and frustrating.
-I mean, who won’t be infuriated when their pointer simply sticks to one corner for a couple of seconds that feel like eternity when they are trying to move it from one monitor to another.
+Windows 10 introduced a myriad of changes to the Windows world.
+Many of these changes were well-received by Windows users, while others were not.
+One notable change that users decidedly did not appreciate was Microsoft’s decision to remove the option to disable sticky corners.
+This had previously been available to users in Windows 7, Windows 8, and Windows 8.1.
+Almost every single Windows user who utilized more than one monitor cherished this feature, as sticky corners can prove to be quite irritating and problematic.
+After all, who wouldn’t be infuriated when their cursor stubbornly adheres to one corner for an agonizingly perceived eternity when they’re merely trying to shift it from one monitor to another?

 To the dismay of many Windows users who upgraded to Windows 10, the option to disable sticky corners no longer exists.
 While this issue is not being raised as much as it should be, it is so severe a problem that many Windows users have opted to roll back to older versions of the OS.
 Fortunately, if you are a Windows 10 user who wants to get rid of sticky corners and is willing to put in some work to do so, you actually can disable those pesky sticky corners.
 The first half of disabling sticky corners is actually disabling the Snap feature that every version of Windows after Windows XP comes with.
 Disabling the Snap feature will allow you to freely move application windows between monitors without them sticking (or snapping, to be more precise) to any one of the four corners of the monitor.
 To disable Snap, you need to: